GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy: Experiments

 \subsection{Additional Experiments}

-By Theorem~\ref{thm:gpm-covert}, the utility of GPM is not distinguishable from GM.
-To further verify this property, we measure the actual L2 error, averaging over all instances of the experiments considered in Figure~\ref{fig:hist-da}, and present the results in Table~\ref{tab:mnist-da}.
-It can be observed that the actual L2 error and the theoretically computed L2 error are not significantly different, which is an empirical testament to the indistinguishability result.
+By Theorem~\ref{thm:gpm-covert}, the GPM backdoor cannot be discovered by any PPT adversary without knowledge of the backdoor key, except with negligible probability.
+That is, it is impossible to distinguish the outputs of GM and GPM using any metric independent of $\mathbf{w}$, provided the metric can be computed efficiently.
+To further verify this property, we measure the actual $\ell^2$ error, averaging over all instances of the experiments considered in Figure~\ref{fig:hist-da}, and present the results in Table~\ref{tab:l2}.
+It can be observed that the actual $\ell^2$ error and the theoretically computed $\ell^2$ error are not significantly different.
+This closeness in error magnitude serves as empirical evidence of the backdoor's undiscoverability.